Matt-Crow/RustWebExample/README.md

    You should receive `401 unauthorized`.
 8. `POST` to `localhost:8080/jwt`, but this time make sure you have the `admin` group.
 9. repeat step 7 after setting your new bearer token
-10. `GET localhost:8080/api/v1/hospitals/napa`, then locate John Brown's ID
+10. `GET localhost:8080/api/v1/waitlist`
+11. `POST localhost:8080/api/v1/hospitals/admit-from-waitlist` - notice
+   which hospital John Brown was admitted to, as well as their ID
-11. unadmit John Brown using `DELETE localhost:8080/api/v1/hospitals/napa/ID`, where `ID` is John Brown's ID from the previous step.
+12. unadmit John Brown using `DELETE localhost:8080/api/v1/hospitals/{hospital}/{ID}`, where `ID` is John Brown's ID from the previous step.
 You should receive `204 No Content`.
-12. `GET localhost:8080/api/v1/hospitals/napa` to confirm John Brown has been unadmitted.
+13. `GET localhost:8080/api/v1/hospitals/{hospital}` to confirm John Brown has been unadmitted.

 ## Libraries used